norihiro/obs-async-source-duplication/README.md

 2. Select `Asynchronous Source Duplication Filter` in the bottom of `Audio/Video Filters` list.
 2. Click `-` at the bottom of `Audio/Video Filters` list.

+Note that the filter `Asynchronous Source Duplication Filter` should be located at the top so that other filters won't affect the duplicated source.

 ## Properties

 ### Source Name